Antique Chair Styles and How to Identify Them

 Many antique furniture makers would also use paper or metal labels on their finished pieces.
 However, finding these can be hard, as the labels may have worn or peeled off with time.
 Additionally, you may even find dates indicating what year a piece was manufactured.
 Helping you to identify when an antique wooden chair was made.

 Check the construction of a piece

-The constructions of pieces are also very useful in identifying the age of an antique and also its validity.
-It would be very unlikely to find modern day screws in an antique piece!
-It is much more likely to find complex hand made joints.
 In addition, another clue in construction is symmetry.
-After the industrial revolution symmetrical furniture became more common thanks to precision cut pieces being machine manufactured.
-Handmade pieces would have an asymmetry, and this would give you a better indication that the piece is older.
+After the industrial revolution, symmetrical furniture became more common thanks to precision cut pieces being machine manufactured.
+Handmade antique chairs would have an asymmetry, and this would give you a better indication that the piece is older.

 Checking materials to identify an antique chair

 Colloquially known as “The Big Three”, Thomas Chippendale, Thomas Sheraton, and George Hepplewhite are a few common antique chair designers.
+We’ve also added William Morris to the mix, because of his renowned contributions to the Arts and Crafts Movement.
 Below are some of the key characteristics of these designers.